sam-maverick/messageme/README.md

 Once you have the app installed in your phone, have fun!

+# Acknowledgements

+The project that gave rise to these results received the support of a fellowship from ”la Caixa” Foundation (ID 100010434).
+The fellowship code is LCF/BQ/DI22/11940036.
+This work was also supported by FCT through the LASIGE Research Unit (UIDB/00408/2020 and UIDP/00408/2020).

 # License

 This work is licensed under the CC BY 4.0.
 See [LICENSE](LICENSE) for more details.